 Sexuality can also refer to a person's capacity for sexual feelings.
 More than the need to reproduce, sexual drive is an important part of human emotional expression and deep connection with another.
 It’s not clear whether our sexuality is a result of genetic or hormonal factors, our childhood and parenting, or the society and culture we grow up in.
-However, exploring your sexuality is a normal, healthy, and deeply personal part of growing up.
+However, exploring your sexuality is normal, healthy, and deeply personal.

 Sexuality and mental health

 Being supported and safe to explore and express your sexuality can be good for your mental health.
 It can reduce distress, anxiety, and depression.